featherbear/UNSW-COMP4336/blog/content/post/physical-layer-fundamentals-2.md

 * Types of Antennas
   * Omni-directional - All directions
   * Directional - Most power in the desired direction
-  * Iotropic - Radiate in all directions equally
+  * Isotropic - Radiate in all directions equally
 * Antenna Gain
   * Power at a particular point / Power with an isotropic antenna
   * Expressed in dBi (Decibel relative to isotropic)